Mueeza-517/Fire-Extinguisher/README.md

 # Fire Detection System

 ## Project Overview
 An automatic fire detection system that senses flames and triggers an alarm (buzzer) and relay output for safety actions.
+It also throws water on the fire to keep the system safe

 ## Components Used
 - Arduino UNO